Animal Style Burger Fries (Copycat In-N-Out)

 Final Thoughts

-We always loved In-N-Out animal fries, but think these homemade animal style fries with meat are even better!
+We always loved In-N-Out animal fries, but think these homemade animal style fries with burger patties are even better!
 They’re also a huge hit at parties and game day gatherings, so we highly recommend making a batch for your next shindig or whenever you get a craving for loaded fries.
 If you make these, we’d be thrilled if you’d leave a comment below and let us know how they turned out.
 You can also share a picture of your animal fries you make with this recipe and tag us in the post or story on Instagram!